brandeis-ling131a-2018/TextAnalysis/Readme.md

 o you mean ?
 An African or European swallow ?
 BRIDGEKEEPER : Huh ?
 I -- I do n'
 ```

 Your vocabulary should be restricted to words in the NLTK Words corpus (see section 4.1 in https://www.nltk.org/book/ch02.html).
-For this assignment, you do not need to normalize words beyond owercasing them (further normalization will be done in a later assignment).
-For finding the part of speech and the WordNet gloss you can simply take the first synset of a word, and return None if there are no synsets.
+For this assignment, you do not need to normalize words beyond lowercasing them (further normalization will be done in a later assignment).
+For finding the part of speech and the WordNet gloss you can simply take the first synset of a word, which is the most frequent meaning of the word, and return None if there are no synsets.

 ##  Comparing the text to the Brown corpus

-The last part of the assignment is to turn the text into a vector and compare it to the vectors for five categories in the Brown corpus: *adventure*, *fiction*, *government*, *humor* and *news*.
-Compare using the cosine to get the similarity of two vectors.
+The last part of the assignment is to turn a Text into a vector and compare it to the vectors for five categories in the Brown corpus: *adventure*, *fiction*, *government*, *humor* and *news* (the words for these categories you can get using NLTK).
+Compare the text vector to the category vector using the cosine measure to get the similarity of the two vectors.
 For the vector components you can just use the raw frequency, no need to calculate the tf-idf.

+Note that your vectors need to have the same number of dimensions.
+You might think you could do the following:

+- For a text, take all the words in the text, create a frequency dictionary and use it to create a vector.
+- For a category, take all the words in the category and do the same as above.

-Note that you will have to decide on how many dimensions to use.
-Here it is probably best to take the union of the vocabularies for the five Brown categories, but you are allowed to take another approach.
-It is also probably a good idea to reuse and extend the `Vocabulary` class.
+The problem with this is that these vectors have different dimensions and you cannot directly compare them.
+You will have to decide on how many dimensions to use.
+Here it is probably easiest to take the union of the vocabularies for the five Brown categories, but you are allowed to take another approach for example by taking a smaller set.

+It is probably a good idea to reuse and/or extend the `Vocabulary` class.

 ```
 >>> grail = read_text('data/grail.txt')